-It should be noted that the module supports two types of power supply units, AC (hardware version 1600X404) and DC (hardware version 1600X406).
+It should be noted that the module supports two types of power supply units, AC and DC.

 4.2.2 Replacement of Internal Battery

 The internal battery is not considered a customer replaceable item.
 If the internal battery is required to be replaced the module should be 'returned to factory'.